TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 24/Genesis 24.21.md

 ---

-And the man looked stedfastly on her, holding his peace, to know whether Jehovah had made his journey prosperous or not.
+The man looked steadfastly at her, remaining silent, to know whether Yahweh had made his journey prosperous or not.